 - Offering independent human resources at any stage of an MRM program, whether in development of in a mature state of existence.

 VBC offers a full range of DFAST/CCAR services including model development and model validation.
-In addition to broad econometric modeling experience, all of our DFAST/CCAR team members have extensive prior experience in treasury, finance and credit roles at financial institutions.
-This allows us to ensure that model results are statistically sound and also reasonably correlate with the overall theme of the various stress scenarios.
+In addition to broad econometric modeling expertise and experience, all of our DFAST/CCAR team members have extensive prior experience in treasury, finance and credit roles at financial institutions.
+This allows us to ensure that model results are statistically sound and that there is a balance between model theory and practice.

 Model Development - econometric, PPNR, aggregator

 VBC can assist with the development of all DFAST related models in order to ensure the institution is in compliance with forecast and reporting requirements.
 The model development program includes assistance with detailed documentation of methodologies, assumptions and model governance.
 Our service includes the development of: